miso-lims/walkthroughs/_includes/project-new.md

 ### 2.3.1 Add Project Files

-In the _Project Files_ section, you can add attach any necessary documents to the project (e.g. Project Information form, REB).
+In the _Project Files_ section, you can attach any necessary documents to the project (e.g. Project Information form, REB).

 1. On the Edit Project page, click the _Project Files_ header to expand the section.